chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 -rw-rw-r-- 1 chenwx chenwx 1.1K Jul 22 20:39 scripts/Makefile.ubsan
 ```

-Those Makefile scripts are included in the top Makefile, and come into being a tree with Makefile, refer to [3.2.1A.1.1 Makefile Tree](#3-2-1a-1-1-makefile-tree).
+Those Makefile scripts are included in the top Makefile, and come into being a tree with Makefile, refer to [Appendix A: Makefile Tree](#appendix-a-makefile-tree).

 ### 3.2.2 Kbuild编译系统概述